brave/browser-laptop/docs/tests.md

 Tests are located in the top level `test` directory and their filenames have a suffix of `Test.js`.

+## Watching for changes for tests

+To stay close to production, tests do not use the webpack dev server.
+To keep the webpack bundle up to date as you make changes you should run:

+    npm run watch-test

 ## Running all tests

     npm run test